-As organizations work to streamline and modernize application portfolios, automation is becoming core to every application.
 Many applications are built to support an array of business processes that, in many cases, require repetitive taskwork.
 With proper planning and execution, these processes can be automated to free up human resources and improve throughput with far fewer errors.
-And many processes within the application management function (provisioning, monitoring and testing, for example) can be automated to save the IT staff hundreds of hours.
+Connecting and integrating applications and the underlying data to provide a seamless workflow can reduce data inconsistency and improve worker productivity.